MXN

 - Employee’s beneficiaries, in case of employee’s death

-Probationary periods in Mexico
+Probationary periods Mexico

 There is no requirement for a probationary period in Mexico.
 However, initial training periods must not exceed 90 days for employees.
 Probationary periods cannot extend beyond 30 days for indefinite-term employment contracts or employment exceeding 180 days.
 Additionally, initial training periods of up to 180 days can take place for leadership or management positions.